St. Andrew Weekly Announcements

 Breakfast: breakfast bars, cold cereal, oatmeal

-Snacks: cookies, fruit rolls, fruit snacks, individual gold fish, graham crackers, granola bars, peanut butter bars, peanut butter individual cups, popcorn, Ritz crackers, saltines, and snack crackers.
+Snacks: cookies, fruit rolls, fruit snacks, individual gold fish, graham crackers, granola bars, peanut butter bars, peanut butter individual cups, popcorn, pudding, Ritz crackers, saltines, snack crackers.

 Historical Jesus Group

 We are discussing Katherine Stewart’s book: The Power Worshippers: Inside the Dangerous Rise of Religious Nationalism.
 Fred Heller will lead the discussion during the next meeting on February 9th.
 Join the on-line discussion on 2nd and 4th Thursdays at 10:00 a.m. via Zoom.
 Contact Richard Stoops for more information.
 Here is the Zoom link:

 Meeting ID: 858 6664 7913, Passcode: 564432

 Racial Justice Group

 St. Andrew's Racial Justice Group is discussing a new book: The Sum of Us: How Racism Costs Everyone and How We Can Prosper Together, by Heather McGhee.
 The Chicago Tribune calls it "required reading to move the country forward . . . has the potential to radically shift our cultural conversation.
 The Racial Justice Group meets on Tuesdays at 4:00 p.m. via Zoom.
 The next meeting will be on Tuesday, February 7.
 You can join the conversation online using the Zoom link below: